Oil hits 6-week high on inventory data, Opec compliance, Iran worries

 Wednesday's EIA data, in addition to showing inventory draws, also showed that weekly crude output had hit an all-time high.

-"So far, the market is sort of ignoring the increase in production," said Ritterbusch.
+"So far, the market is sort of ignoring the increase in production," said Mr Ritterbusch.